Updated on July 10th, 2020

 “Are you interested in jaw-dropping landscapes, unique wildlife interactions, evolutionary biology, ecology, or just life on earth?
-If your answer is an emphatic “Yes” to any of these questions, then you must not miss The Galápagos Islands!”
+If your answer is an emphatic “Yes” to any of these questions, then you must not miss this account of my amazing 8-day boat tour of the Galápagos Islands!”

 North, West & Central Galápagos Islands (Santa Cruz, Isabela, Genovesa, Bartolomé, Santiago, Fernandina, Rábida & Baltra Islands)